JoshuaJFogg/slate/source/includes/_catalogues.md

-`images` > `imageId` | integer | The eSuite identifier for the image `images` > `displayName` | string | Display name `images` > `fileName` | string | The file name associated to the image `images` > `default` | boolean | An indication as to whether the image is the default image for the subscription service `images` > `location` | string | The URL location the image is hosted at `subscriptionsInfo` > `groupLicensing` | object | A breakdown of how many group licenses are associated to the subscription service
+`images` > `imageId` | integer | The eSuite identifier for the image `images` > `displayName` | string | Display name `images` > `fileName` | string | The file name associated to the image `images` > `default` | Bool | An indication as to whether the image is the default image for the subscription service `images` > `location` | string | The URL location the image is hosted at `subscriptionsInfo` > `groupLicensing` | object | A breakdown of how many group licenses are associated to the subscription service
 `groupLicensing` > `standard` | integer | The number of standard licenses associated to the subscription service